ylai06/Web_security/Network_security.md

 4. **Building trust**: A secure network fosters trust between an organization and its clients, partners, and employees, as they can be confident that their data is protected.

 ## Goals of Network Security - CIA
-By using the CIA, organisations can develop a comprehensive network security system that effectively protects their networks and data from various threats and attackers.
+By using the CIA(Model for Network Security), organisations can develop a comprehensive network security system that effectively protects their networks and data from various threats and attackers.

 1. **Confidentiality(機密性)**.
 Such as Encryption, Access control(Authentication, *Authorisation*, Accounting(AAA)), and Network segmentation.
    - *Authentication*: Authorization rules make sure users can only perform what are permitted to do.
 Such as *DAC for desktops, MAC for Networks, and RBAC for Applications*.